AlibabaCloudDocs/dts/intl.en-US/Introduction/FAQ.md

 ## How do I consume tracked data by using a task in change tracking mode?

 You can use a Kafka client to consume tracked data.
-For more information, see [Use a Kafka client to consume tracked data]()
+For more information, see [Use a Kafka client to consume tracked data](/intl.en-US/Change Tracking/Change tracking (new)/Use a Kafka client to consume tracked data.md)

 ## How is DTS billed?

 DTS provides two billing methods: subscription and pay-as-you-go.
 Change tracking and data synchronization instances support both billing methods.
 Data migration mode instances only support pay-as-you-go.

 The subscription billing method allows you to pay for your subscription when creating an instance.
-Subscription lengths are monthly, and you can renew the subscription either manually or automatically.
-We recommend that you select subscription billing if you plan to use DTS for a period of a month or longer.
+Subscription lengths are monthly or yearly, and you can renew the subscription either manually or automatically.
+We recommend that you select subscription billing if you plan to use DTS for a period lasting a month or longer.

 The pay-as-you-go billing method allows you to pay for your DTS instance based on the time your tasks are running.
 A pay-as-you-go instance is billed on an hourly basis, and you can release a pay-as-you-go instance at any time.
 We recommend that you select this billing method for short term use.